 In conclusion, scientists are critical of creative works that don’t get the science quite right.
 For authentic stories that appeal to multiple types of readers, authors must rely on personal experience, insight, consultations, and careful research.
 Despite the shock and skepticism of some viewers, “The Power of the Dog” is credible in its use of anthrax as a premeditated murder weapon.

 Using anthrax to deliberately kill has precedents.
 Japan and South Africa laced chocolate with anthrax to poison people.
 In 2001, a bioterrorist killed Americans through anthrax letters.
 And (ANOTHER SPOILER ALERT), a damaged person plots multiple ingenious ways to use anthrax as a weapon in my medical thriller “Anthracis: A Microbial Mystery.”

 When crafting a thriller informed by science, authors make difficult decisions about which facts to include without bogging down the story.
 Based on this analysis, I believe the creators of “The Power of the Dog” did a good job at achieving the balance, so a grade of B.

 I’d prefer a few tweaks to increase Peter’s caution and to clarify that at least a couple of days pass between making the rope and Phil being found ill in bed.
 I’d like a sentence of dialogue from the doctor about how he tried to treat his patient.
 But in conveying the existential, invisible threat of these microscopic organisms, “The Power of the Dog” hits a home run.

-Those on Reader list (see homepage) will be emailed a free epub and pdf of my award-winning ten-minute play "Monuments".
+Those on Reader list (see homepage) will be emailed a free epub and pdf of the creative nonfiction MayaVerse origin story "Red Thread."
 Come join us in the MayaVerse.